F5Networks/f5-appsvcs-extension/contributing/process_release.md

 ## Process for release
 ### Begin process release at the very beginning of the first sprint of a new release, by performing the following actions
+* See AUTOTOOL-4948 for package update process before release
 * Create a new release branch using the major version, minor version and patch number as the name (e.g 3.10.0)
   * Using the GitLab UI, create the branch from `develop` to avoid any issues with an out-of-date local repository
 * Point the `gitBranch` variable in the AS3 schedule in the atg-build repository at the release branch